iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_81xx_family.rst

         It is highly recommended for your and your module's safety that you shroud all connections with the supplied heat shrink.
         We recommend using a ¾” diameter heat shrink with a 3:1 shrink ratio.

-Below is am 81-XX G2 with all connections and heat shrink
+Below is an 81-XX G2 with all connections and heat shrink

 .. figure:: ../_static/module_pictures/81xx/gen2/81_gen2_fully_connected.png
         :width: 500